Greece adopts austerity bill amid protests

 ATHENS The Greek parliament approved a painful set of austerity measures on Thursday, defying violent protests in central Athens and a general strike which shut down much of the country.

-The victory should ensure the European Union and International Monetary Fund release a vital 8 billion euro (6.98 billion pound) loan tranche which the government needs to keep paying its bills past November.
+The victory should ensure the European Union and International Monetary Fund release a vital 8 billion euro ($11 billion) loan tranche which the government needs to keep paying its bills past November.

 The mix of deep pay and pension cuts, tax hikes and changes to collective bargaining agreements has been bitterly opposed and at least 70,000 people joined protests in Athens' Syntagma Square in front of parliament.

-Groups of black-clad youths clashed with rivals from PAME, a communist-affiliated labour group, and police later cleared the square.
+Groups of black-clad youths clashed with rivals from PAME, a communist-affiliated labor group, and police later cleared the square.

 At least 74 people were taken to hospital with injuries and one man died of a heart attack on the fringes of the protest, but officials said he had not been hurt in the incidents.